 One manufacturer immediately stood out, a small company in Arkansas: Bio Tech Pharmacal.
 In an FDA approved lab, they were manufacturing high quality 1,000, 5,000 and 50,000 IU capsules at very inexpensive prices.
 Their product was void of dyes, talc, binders, artificial colors and synthetic flavors.
 Bio Tech had also supplied vitamin D to several academic researchers.

 Today, Bio Tech Pharmacal is the number one supplier of vitamin D for research use.
 They have supplied product for researchers at the National Institutes of Health, the Mayo Clinic and the Massachusetts General Hospital, to name a few.
 In all the published studies using Bio Tech’s vitamin D, the researchers have always found Bio Tech’s product contains exactly what the label says it contains.
 That’s not true of all vitamin D manufacturers.

 Bio Tech also financially supports organizations trying to get the word out like us, Grassroots Health, SUNARC and Vitamin D Wiki.
 For example, without Bio Tech, Grassroots Health’s large ongoing study of adequate supplementation for pregnant women in South Carolina would not have been possible.

 Without Bio Tech Pharmacal’s support of the Council, we could not keep the lights on.
 They have never asked for one thing in return.
 They have never asked that their company be hyperlinked to our blogs or news items.
 They never asked for advertising.
 Nor did they ask me to write this blog.

 You have to get your vitamin D and other supplements from somewhere.
-Help us out and make it Bio Tech Pharmacal for your supplements.
-Either order online or call (800) 345-1199.
+Help us out and make it Bio Tech Pharmacal.
+Either order online or call 800 345-1199.
 Whenever you order from Bio Tech, you are helping advance vitamin D awareness and helping the Vitamin D Council.